 Cultural Matters Group (CMG)

-Cultural sociology is a broad international field, and holds at its heart a belief that culture as a system of meaning, materiality and practice is a sphere and a force that should be studied in its own right.
-Sociality is viewed as being produced and ordered culturally.
-Through various cultural and linguistic turns in social science, the ubiquitous role of culture in all human interaction, organization and society, has been demonstrated.
-Culture matters to social interaction, structuring and reproduction, and the approach may be applied to almost any social phenomenon.
-Understanding how culture works is critical to any sociological investigation of power relations, inequalities, identities and politics.
-Thus, meaning making, materiality and practice are at the very heart of cultural sociological research, and provide the focus for the Cultural Matters group.
+Cultural sociology is a broad international field firmly rooted in classical sociology.
+Investigating what holds people, groups and societies together – or apart – has kept sociologists going from the early start and the ubiquitous role of culture in all human interaction has been thoroughly investigated.
+As sociality is produced and ordered culturally, culture matters to all social interaction, structuring and reproduction.
+Culture can be defined as a system of meaning, materiality and practice, a sphere and a force that should be studied in its own right.
+Investigations within the field of cultural sociology often deal with group specific manifestations or with cultural production within media, art or science.
+But the approach may be applied to almost any social phenomenon; markets, infrastructures, climate change or militarism.
+Understanding how culture works in these and other arenas is critical to any sociological investigation of power relations, inequalities, identities and politics.
+Thus, meaning making, materiality and practice are at the very heart of cultural sociological research, and provides the focus for the Cultural Matters group.

-The research group Cultural Matters aims at empirical investigations, methodological exploration and conceptual generation within cultural sociology.
-However, it also seeks to transgress the – internationally established – rather narrow boundaries of the field.
-This is done through, first, making connections with other related sociological fields such as sociology of culture, symbolic interactionism, ethnomethodology, and more, and second, synergetic couplings with other disciplines such as economics, political science, history, ethnology, biology, etc. Moreover, through transgressing the academic boundaries, we explore new methods for investigating the cultural field; learning from practitioners within cultural production, such as film makers, authors and actors, we will inform our methodological approach.
-The expected benefits with such transgressive undertakings are both theoretical – furthering cultural sociological theory - and empirical: exploring social phenomena and sociological problems in new ways.
+The research group Cultural Matters was established 2014 and aims at empirical investigations, methodological exploration and conceptual generation within cultural sociology.
+First, we seek to enrich and further the field by transgressing the – internationally established – boundaries within the field of cultural sociology (eg. American vs French traditions, New York vs Chicago, psychoanalysis vs pragmatism, sociology of culture and arts vs. general cultural sociology).
+Enriching cultural sociological research, the transgressive strategy also includes creating connections with sociological sub-fields such as for example sociology of culture, symbolic interactionism and ethnomethodology.
+The strategy also moves beyond sociology and involves synergetic couplings with other disciplines such as economics, gender studies, history, ethnology, biology, etc. Second, we also seek to advance cultural sociological research through collaborations outside of academia.
+In order to enrich the methodological approach (sociology as art, social science fiction, new participatory methods), we learn from practitioners within fields of cultural production, such as film makers, authors and actors.
+The benefits with such transgressive undertakings are both theoretical – furthering cultural sociological theory - and empirical: exploring social phenomena and sociological problems in new ways.

 Dis/connection symposium 27-28 September 2018